emmagraham/STAT540-UBC.github.io/homework/hw02/hw02_array-rna-seq-dea.md

 ii)  Use the glm functionality of `edgeR`, i.e. use the `glmFit` function, to identify differentially expressed genes between conditions.

+iii) How many genes are differentially expressed between conditions at a false discovery rate (FDR) of 1e-5?
+Compare the results with those obtained in Q2b-iii.

 Package these results in a data.frame called 'edger.deep.results' with five columns:

 * gene.id - The id of the gene which reads were aligned to.